 Get your Story straight

 Memorize or record all the details of the DUI arrest, starting from the time you were pulled over up to after you reached the police station.
 Your answers should be consistent every time someone asks you why you were stopped, what the officer asked, how you responded to the questions, detail of performed DUI testing, and who else witnessed the protocol.
 Recall if the police notified you of your Miranda rights or tried to force you into providing a confession.
-All these particulars will be extremely useful to your case during arraignment and court trial.
+The laws on confession are not clear cut, so if you did confess, it doesn’t mean you are automatically guilty All these particulars will be extremely useful to your case during arraignment and court trial.

 Hire an Attorney

 DUI cases can be complicated and tricky, so do not think about representing yourself before a judge or arraignment officer.
 Choose an attorney who has considerable experience with handling DUI/DWI cases, so that a favorable outcome is guaranteed.
-A Criminal Defense Attorney can help with getting the charges dismissed or reduced to a lesser offense.
+A Criminal Defense Attorney or a specialized Maryland DUI lawyer can help with getting the charges dismissed or reduced to a lesser offense.

 Arrange for Bail